 Copies may not be sold to students with the deliberate intention to make a profit.

 Ensure that you provide a link to the online source of any third party copyright material in your presentations, even if the amount is insubstantial (i.e. less than 1% of the whole item).
 This includes extracts of text, images, artistic works, photographs, pictures, tables, charts etc. The source can be hyperlinked to, or placed underneath, the image or other reproduced work.

 Respect the copyright holder’s Moral Rights, and make sure that all sources of copyright material are properly acknowledged.

 There are different provisions under the act for live streaming of lectures and for making a recording for viewing at a later date.
-Live streaming is permissable under the classroom provisions.
-However, once the lecture is recorded the limits on the amount (as per above) that can be copied under the statutory licence must be observed.
+Limitations on the amount (as per above) of copyright material that can be copied under the statutory licence must be observed.

 In particular, it is important to include a complete reference to the works being used and include the Warning Notice at the beginning of the lecture.